 “Did she say why she just disappeared?”
 Chris asked.

 “So what did you say?”

-“I told her it was too late and that if she had just explained herself to me, perhaps we could pick things back up again but she didn't even show me that respect so I had no time for her.”
+“I told her it was too late and that if she’d just explained herself to me, perhaps we could’ve picked things back up again but she hadn't even shown me that respect, so I had no time for her.”

-The words struck Jeremy straight to the heart.
+The words struck Jeremy.
 So succinct.
 So true.
 Indeed, the wheel turns.
-After that whenever Jeremy was able to discern karma making it’s long gradual rotations through all things, he would say these wise, wise words to himself: And the wheel turns.
+After that, whenever Jeremy was able to discern karma making its long gradual rotations through all things, he would say these wise, wise words to himself: And the wheel turns.

-It was always disturbing to Jeremy when he could glimpse past the mask of madness that obscured his brother’s true face.
-How alike would they have been if not for his mental illness?
-His whole life through he wondered if one day he would fall ill too.
+It was always disturbing when he could glimpse past the mask of madness that obscured his brother’s true face.
+How alike would they have been if not for the mental illness?
+Throughout his whole life he’d wondered if one day he too might fall ill.

 He felt something cold on his cheek and realized he had begun to cry.
-Wiping the tears away with this back of his hand he realized he couldn’t hear that music in the parking lot anymore.
-The car full of kids was gone, his coffee now cold.
+Wiping the tears away with the back of his hand, he realized he couldn’t hear the music in the parking lot anymore.
+The car full of kids was gone, his coffee cold.